 On the other hand, natural stone flooring provides an unrivaled, one-of-a-kind beauty and offers a natural and organic element to your design, rather than something man-made.

-Interested in working with the CT Stone team on your kitchen design?
+Interested in working with the Connecticut Stone team on your kitchen design?
 While each project is one-of-a-kind, there are some general steps you can expect from the process.

 Whether you're renovating or taking on a new build, we ask that you share your kitchen plans with us as soon as possible.
 If your home is new construction, you will probably have a drawing to share with us; when possible, please provide both plan view and elevations so we can best assist you.